 Yes.
 Well organized and thoughtful design creates a relaxing, functional and endlessly pleasing environment.
 A well-designed space feels effortless and “right” to the inhabitants.
 And, from a functional perspective, working with an interior designer exposes you to new products and new solutions.

 The process begins with an in-depth conversation about the space, who uses it and how you use it.
 We discuss likes and dislikes.
-Every step of the way, you are involved and aware of budget.
+Every step of the way, you are involved and aware of the budget.
 You make all the final decisions.

 Working with a licensed designer can save you money by helping you to allocate resources wisely, eliminate decorating mistakes, and increase creative thinking.